-IS BUTTER PALEO?
+IS SALAD DRESSING PALEO?

 Last week we looked at the paleoness of Soy Sauce.
 Sushi and sashimi lovers frowned at our verdict and nearly took up their chopsticks to revolt.
 Thankfully cooler heads prevailed and we had reader requests via the Is It Paleo mobile app to investigate Soy Sauce’s gluten free cousin, Tamari.
 Maybe this soy sauce alternative will pass the test?